Primary

 Rotate your head about 45 degrees and look down toward your armpit.
 The hand on your head provides gentle guidance, not forceful pulling.
 Press the opposite shoulder down actively to increase the stretch.
 You should feel the stretch running from behind your ear to the top of your shoulder blade.

-Want Levator Scapulae Stretch in your program?
+See where Levator Scapulae Stretch fits in your weekly plan

 Sit or stand with good posture.